-Are you interested in learning how to sell more final expense insurance?
+Are you interested in selling final expense insurance successfully?

 Are you frustrated with your current sales presentation, and NOT getting the results you’d like?